Afro NuggetInspirationNews

 The Struggle for Civic Voice: Inside Sowore’s Fight for Citizen Journalism

-However, in August 2019, Sowore was arrested by Nigeria’s Department of State Services (DSS) after initiating the #RevolutionNow campaign, which called for peaceful demonstrations to demand political and economic reforms.
-These demands included addressing corruption, improving security, and fostering social justice.
-His arrest led to a drawn-out legal ordeal, with charges such as treason and cybercrime leveled against him.
+However, promoting citizen journalism and government accountability proved challenging.
+In August 2019, Omoyele Sowore was arrested by Nigeria’s Department of State Services (DSS).
+This followed the launch of the #RevolutionNow campaign, which called for peaceful protests to demand political and economic changes, including fighting corruption, improving security, and promoting social justice.

 What's your reaction?